Code-Institute-Submissions/iportfolio/README.md

 ![image of xd wireframe nav section mobile view](assets/images/readme/wire-mob/xd-nav.jpg)

 The off-canvas nav was given a dark background and white text and spaced out section links for ease of use.
 The main page is also pushed to the side and dimmed out.
 The dimmed visible section of the page works as a back button which closes the nav menu and returns you to the main site view.
+The functionality for the menu links to have green colored writing when that section was active, could not be figured out for the time being with the mmenu.js plug-in.
+So this was kept as normal without any usage of active sections/pages.

 -----